-Model Assessment Rationale Limited Commission supporte not view request Financial recommendations to Council may not be supported if they are deemed to be too locally focused or not viewed as forwarding regional priorities.
+Model Assessment Rationale Limited Commission Financial recommendations to Council may not be supported if they are deemed to be too locally focused or not viewed as forwarding regional priorities.
 The budget request would be separate from the Region's internal budgetary process.
-Full Commission While exclusively focused on transit, the Full Command may be less aligned with other regional prioriti achieve less Council support.
-The budget request we separate from the Region's internal budgetary process.
-Regional Division This model offers the closest integration with other regional priorities and thus increases the potential for ongoing financial support.
+Full Commission While exclusively focused on transit, the Full Commission may be less aligned with other regional priorities and achieve less Council support.
+The budget request would be separate from the Region's internal budgetary process.
+Regional Division This model offers the closest integration with other region priorities and thus increases the potential for ongoir financial support.